 - A response to a question I asked to Amber Rain Davis about printer recommendations: “Here’s a link to the supply list that includes my printer. https://ldli.co/e/d2xjqd If you’ll be printing on thick cardstock or watercolor paper, I recommend getting a printer with a manual feed that pulls the paper in the front and straight out the back, vs. spooling it around the automatic feed.
 I prefer color laser printers for digital stamps so I can drop in digital backgrounds behind the stamps.
 Laser printers do well with alcohol markers and watercolor.
 If you have an inkjet you may need to heat set the ink but that’s doable.”

-- I bought a Canon Pixma inkjet printer and I love it!
+- I bought a Canon Pixma inkjet printer (Canon PIXMA TS9520 All In one Wireless Printer) and I love it!
 I can print on a variety of paper weights, even watercolor paper using the manual feed from the back of the printer.
 I do recommend waiting a couple days before watercoloring an image to prevent any smearing.